Pudelpointer Dog: Know All About Them Before Buying

 This double-layered coating works as a protecting barrier that keeps them safe from injuries while they are busy chasing and hunting in the wild.

-Pudelpointer sheds throughout the year which seems to be almost negligible except in some cases when they shed excessively twice a year.
+Pudelpointer sheds throughout the year which seems to be almost negligible except for spring and fall when they shed excessively.

 Are Pudelpointers hypoallergenic?